 Cardio Exercise - Doing It At Home

-You should also move anything breakable or valuable out of harm’s way – even the most careful of us can end up being a little too enthusiastic during cardio, so you might want to move your antique vases or crystal glasses out of the way whilst you’re working out.
+You should also move anything breakable or valuable out of harm’s way – even the most careful of us can end up being a little too enthusiastic during cardio, so you might want to move your crystal glasses out of the way or step away from the OLED TV!